The files in this directory are used to generate a custom icon library using

 It is also possible to add custom SVG icons that will be included in the generated icon library.

-library defines its own small set of core icons.
+The badger-ui library defines its own small set of core icons.
 You can

 extend this with additional icons for other projects which use the badger-ui